 KRYSTAL DEANS is a label with consciousness at its core.
-We take inspiration from, and celebrate the limitations that coincide with committing to activism over the rapid growth of profit.
-Dedicated to the Slow Fashion movement there are many things we do behind the scenes to lessen our impact on the planet and ensure our clothing is cared for responsibly when they leave our hands.
+We take inspiration from, and celebrate the limitations that coincide with committing to activism over the rapid growth of profits.
+We are dedicated to the Slow Fashion movement, and thus, do all we can (within our current means) to create ethically conscious garments, whilst ensuring our behind the scenes operations have as little impact on the environment as we can.

 We speak lots about ‘slow fashion’ so here is a little comparative break down to clue you in…